General, Surgical, & Cosmetic Dermatology & Mohs Surgery located in Midtown East, New York, NY

 Getting your first pimple is almost a rite of passage for pre-teens and teens, but acne can persist well into adulthood.
-Whether you’re in middle school, high school, or menopause, the expert general and cosmetic dermatologists at Manhattan Dermatology in New York City’s Midtown East help you to control outbreaks and keep your skin healthy.
+Whether you’re in middle school, high school, or menopause, the expert general and cosmetic dermatologists at Manhattan Dermatology in New York City’s Murray Hill and Midtown East help you to control outbreaks and keep your skin healthy.
 The team offers cutting-edge laser, topical, and oral therapies that are custom-designed to your needs.
 If you live or work in Midtown Manhattan, contact Manhattan Dermatology today by phone or use the online form.

 Whether you’ve been self-treating teenage acne or are still battling acne in your adult years, you’re probably frustrated with how little effect your efforts have.
 Acne is a skin disease that’s triggered by many factors, including the balance of hormones in your body.